gl-inet/docs3.x/docs/tutorials/openvpn_client.md

 GL.iNet routers have pre-installed OpenVPN Client and Server.

-## OpenVPN Client
+## Setup OpenVPN Client

+There is a video tutorial as ExpressVPN as example, please check out [here](#video-tutorial).

 OpenVPN client requires OpenVPN configuration file (.ovpn) to create the OpenVPN connection.
-If you have your own VPN service provider but you don't know how to get the configuration file, please refer to [Get your configuration file](openvpn_client.md#get-your-configuration-file).
+If you have your own VPN service provider but you don't know how to get the configuration file, please refer to [Get your configuration file](#get-your-configuration-file).

 Click `+ Add a New VPN Configuration` to upload the configuration file.